 A Humanities Lecturer at Savannah State University in Savannah, GA.
 She has served as a YMCA Executive Director and U.S. Army broadcast journalist.
 As a YMCA Executive Director she represented the organization as a community liaison and chief fundraiser.
 She has served as a board member on the Milwaukee-based social justice journal Rethinking Schools and currently on Nobis Project, a nonprofit that focuses on professional development for educators.

-Molly Hayden (Board Member)
+Molly Hayden (Parent Representative)

 Kevin Lawver (Board Member)